Subsurface Energy Storage

-• Understand the current state of both legacy wells and currently operating wells.
+• We conduct research to understand the current state of both legacy wells and currently operating wells.
 This includes educating on current integrity issues, understanding the mechanisms for loss of integrity, and working towards learning how to protect those assets, both from an engineering aspect and a regulatory aspect.

-• Apply our knowledge and understanding of underground storage to other industries developing new energy storage methods.
+• We also apply our knowledge and understanding of underground storage to other industries developing new energy storage methods.

 Sandia has been the geotechnical adviser for the Strategic Petroleum Reserve (SPR), the world’s largest supply of emergency crude oil, for 40 years.
 We are responsible for characterizing the site, which includes cavern and well development, geomechanical analysis, ensuring the integrity of caverns and wells, subsidence, and monitoring.
 Sandia’s many subsurface capabilities enable us to support the major changes that are taking place at SPR in terms of life extension programs and the possibility of more dynamic fill/withdrawal operations.